TRAIS-Lab/dattri/README.md

 projected_tensor = project_func(torch.full_like(tensor))
 ```

-Normally speaking, `tensor` is probably the gradient of loss/target function and has a large dimension (i.e., the number of parameters).
+Normally speaking, `tensor` is probably the gradient of the loss/target function and has a large dimension (i.e., the number of parameters).

 #### Dropout Ensemble